survivejs/webpack-book/manuscript/loading/04_javascript.md

 If you execute `npm run build -- --mode none` now and examine _dist/main.js_, you will see something different based on your `.browserslistrc` file.

+T> See the _Autoprefixing_ chapter for an expanded discussion of browserslist.

 {pagebreak}

 Try to include only a definition like `IE 8` there, and the code should change accordingly: